AstraZeneca shares fall on ‘hefty’ $39bn Alexion deal

 Alexion shares in 2015 traded as high as $200 a share and the deal follows pressure from hedge fund Elliott Management to complete a sale.

-In eight years at the , Mr Soriot has made AstraZeneca one of the pharmaceutical world’s success stories, raising profits and broadening its portfolio.
+In eight years at the helm Mr Soriot has made AstraZeneca one of the pharmaceutical world’s success stories, raising profits and broadening its portfolio.

 Shares of the company, however, have now lost around 17 per cent since hitting a peak in July, as rivals Pfizer and Moderna moved ahead in the race to get their Covid-19 vaccines approved. – Reuters